shepherd-media-classifier/shepherd/README.md

 ## Prerequisites

+1. less than 3GB of free disk space

-1. install docker & docker-compose
+2. install docker & docker-compose

-2. create a `.env` file and enter all required values (e.g. `cp .env.example .env`)
+3. create a `.env` file and enter all required values (e.g. `cp .env.example .env`)

 ## Install and run